simo1c/GateMeClass/tutorial/readme.md

 marker_table        : Manually curated marker table, class = data.frame,
 reject_option       : This parameter tries to detect cell types not defined in the marker table using MNN algorithm, class = logical, default = T
-GMM_parameterization: GMM (Gaussian-Mixture-Model) parameter: "V" (Variable) or "E" (Equal), class = character, default = "E" RSS                 : RSS (Ranked Set Sampling).
-It is particularly advised in combination with GMM_parameterization = "V" to have a better resolution of the marker distribution, class = logical, default = T k                   : k parameter of k-NN (k-Nearest-Neighbour) used to refine uncertain labels to the most similar already annotated, class = numeric, default = 20 sampling            : Perform a sampling of the cells annotating the rest with k-NN, class = numeric, default = 0.2 narrow_marker_table : format of marker table.
+GMM_parameterization: GMM (Gaussian-Mixture-Model) parameter: "V" (Variable) or "E" (Equal), class = character, default = "E" k                   : k parameter of k-NN (k-Nearest-Neighbour) used to refine uncertain labels to the most similar already annotated, class = numeric, default = 20 sampling            : Perform a sampling of the cells annotating the rest with k-NN, class = numeric, default = 0.2 narrow_marker_table : format of marker table.
 TRUE for using a marker table with two columns, "Cell" with the name of cell type and "Gate" with the gating strategy (e.g., CD3+CD4+).
 FALSE for using a column for each marker (as in the above example), class = logical, default = T.